DHD-audio/streamdeck-DHD/README.md

 A Stream Deck Plugin to control Devices by DHD audio.
 It uses DHD's control API via WebSocket.

 It also serves as a code sample for developers interested in implementing DHD's control API.
+**Control API requires DHD XC3/XD3/X3 IP Cores with a minimum firmware version 10.3**.

 ## Supported Actions

-Supported actions are:
+Supported actions are all boolean values that are `true` or `false`.
+For example:

 - Channel On/Off
 - PFL On/Off
-- HP1/HP2/Out volume on encoder (SD+)
+- Set logic function values
+- and more.

 ## Get started

 - Install the plugin.
 - Configure any action and click the 'Configure DHD Connection'.
-- Enter the DHD Device hostname or IP address and click save.
+- Enter the DHD Device hostname or IP address as well as the Token created in system app and click save.
 The values are globally stored for each action.
+- Back at the action, enter the exact path of the value according to the control api syntax, e.g. `/audio/mixers/0/faders/0/on`.
+See [DHD developer portal](https://developer.dhd.audio/) for more information.
+- If the action detects a `pfl1` path, the icon will be exchanged by a `PFL` icon.

 ## How it works